Who Goes To Nassau, Bahamas in July?

 Everyone should try to signature mojito when visiting Dune.
 The bartender Henry knows how to properly mush the mint to ensure just the right flavour.
-While Dune is known for its $25 hamburgers, we instead opted for a much lighter snack of watermelon with goat cheese salad, crispy calamari with yuzo sauce and chicken samosas.
+While Dune is known for its $25 hamburgers, we instead opted for a much lighter snack.
+The watermelon with goat cheese salad, crispy calamari with yuzo sauce and chicken samosas were delicious.

 Luciano’s Of Chicago

-This Italian restaurant is located on East Bay Street by the private piers and boasts a large outdoor patio with views of the boats, the inner Nassau harbour and the Atlantis resort in the distance across the bridge.
+This Italian restaurant is located on East Bay Street by the private piers.
+It boasts a large outdoor patio with views of the boats, the inner Nassau harbour and the Atlantis resort in the distance across the bridge.

-We sampled a wide range of appetizers – a mix of hot spicy ones (sausages with peppers) and traditional Italian starters (bruschetta, grilled Calamari and mussels in wine).
+We sampled a wide range of appetizers.
+There were a mix of hot spicy ones (sausages with peppers) and traditional Italian starters (bruschetta, grilled Calamari and mussels in wine).